Gelaohui: Anti-colonial movement

 Among the "tenets" of the Gelaohui was "hatred of the foreigner", from which "hatred of the Manchu" was derived, and it encouraged the killing of foreigners.

 The Gelaohui hated foreigners and Christians.
 During the Xinhai Revolution in 1912, they attacked Catholic missions in Sandaohe, Ningxia, but the Chinese Muslim forces under Muslim General Ma Fuxiang protected the missions.

 The Gelaohui and the Muslim warlord Ma Fuxiang came to an agreement in 1922, in which Ma Fuxiang agreed to allow the Gelaohui to extort protection money from wool merchants in Baotou.

 The Muslim General Ma Lu (马禄) was a member of the Gelaohui.
 He fought against the Japanese in World War II along with Muslim General Ma Biao.

 The Muslim General Ma Yuanlin (马元林) was a member of the Gelaohui.

 The Hunan Army was extensively infiltrated by the anti Qing Gelaohui secret society, who started several mutinies during the Dungan Revolt (1862–1877), delaying crucial offensives.
 Zuo Zongtang put down the mutinies and executed those involved.
 Hubei Gelaohui soldiers mutinied in Suide in Zuo Zongtang's army in 1867.
 The Han Gelaohui had infiltrated the Qing military in Xinjiang during the Dungan revolt (1895–1896) and allegedly planned to help the Hui rebels before the Hui rebels were crushed.

 Despite being staunchly against the production and sale of opium by foreign powers during the later Qing dynasty, members of the Gelaohui became involved in domestic opium harvesting.
 A successor to Gelaohui in Sichuan, named the Gown Brotherhood (袍哥会) permeated all forms of local government in Songpan County until the Second Sino-Japanese War.
 Despite campaigns stemming from Chengdu to decrease opium production and consumption, mountainous regions in rural Sichuan which relied on trade used opium production to offset increased land taxation from the Nationalist government, of which Gown Brothers acted as security and distribution networks.
 Xi'an Hui Muslims managed tea shops in Songpan County, Sichuan.
 The Gelaohui in Sichuan attacked western Christian missionaries and promoted the growing and trafficking of opium against the Qing government which tried to crack down on opium.
 The Gelaohui was present in the Sichuan Hubei border and the Fuguhui group which promoted traditional Han hairstyle and clothes against modern western influence was present there as well.

-Many Hui smoked opium in Yunnan in addition to dealing in it, despise denials by some Hui that they did not smoke it since it was against Islam.
+Many Hui smoked opium in Yunnan in addition to dealing in it, despite denials by some Hui that they did not smoke it since it was against Islam.
 Opium is still produced in ethnic minority regions of Yunnan and other regions.